 I routinely ask men who gave their lives to the Lord in the jail and I mentored there, why it’s so hard for them to become part of a church when they get out.

 I then follow up by asking whether, after being released, they were ever invited into someone’s home for a meal and fellowship from any church they visited.

 The answer?
 Never.

-I’ve asked this hundreds of times, not just of men trying to put their lives back together after jail, but also of those living in the woods and in homeless shelters.
+I’ve asked this hundreds of times, not just of men trying to put their lives back together after jail, but also of others living in the woods or in homeless shelters.

 The answer was always the same.